Related publications

 It’s important to keep the lines of communication open.
 For example, you could share updates on medication, hospital appointments or care plans.
 Keeping others updated could help them be more involved.
 But make sure you ask the person you’re caring for about who they want to share their information with first.

 Be honest about what you can do and what you're prepared to do.
-It may be that paying for care is the best option.
-Don’t feel guilty – you’re only human and there are limits to what you can do.
+It may be that arranging professional care is the best option.
+Do not feel guilty – you’re only human and there are limits to what you can do.
 Paying for care may help with the practical parts of caring for someone, and let you focus on other areas like emotional support.
+The council for the person you're caring for may cover some or all of the costs of the care they need, if they qualify following a care needs assessment and financial assessment if necessary.

-If another person involved in caregiving is making decisions you don’t agree with, you could bring this up sensitively with them and offer to help.
+If another person involved in caregiving is making decisions you do not agree with, you could bring this up sensitively with them and offer to help.
 They may be under pressure.
-You could also suggest involving a third party, such as a GP or social worker.
+You could also suggest involving a third party, such as a GP or social worker, who could offer advice and input from a professional perspective.

 It's a good idea to look into what support might be available for your friend or relative, as well as for yourself if you're a carer.
 You could consider:

-If you need advice or would like a benefits check, call our Helpline.
+If you need advice or would like a benefits check, contact our Helpline.

 If your friend or relative has a long-term condition, they may be able to get support from charities and organisations that deal with their condition.